Bridle Trails State Park: Activities and amenities

 The park offers an unpaved 28 mi trail system for horseback riding and hiking through thick forests, contrasting the suburban setting immediately surrounding the park and the dense urban setting of nearby Downtown Bellevue.
+It incorporates a lowland forest, with the majority of trees being Douglas firs and Western hemlocks.
 The main pathways of Bridle Trails include the 3.7 mi Coyote Trail that forms a loop around the park, the 0.97 mi Raven Trail, and the 1.16 mi Trillium Trail.
 The 2.13 mi Bridle Crest Trail provides bicycle and pedestrian access between the park and Marymoor Park, the trailhead for the Sammamish River Trail in Redmond.
 This connection to Marymoor Park links Bridle Trails State Park to other parks included in the Mountains to Sound Greenway.
 Four outdoor arenas are used for equestrian shows.
+The park has an area with picnic tables, restroom, water fountain, and barbeque pit.